 The accounting system must recognize and record all liabilities on the accrual basis of accounting.
 Liabilities must be recorded regardless of fund availability and liquidated as payment is made.
 A liability is a probable future outflow or other sacrifice of resources as a result of past transactions or events.
-Liabilities recognized according to FASAB standards include both liabilities covered by budgetary resources and liabilities not covered by budgetary resources.1 This chapter provides guidance on the recognition points for liabilities associated with different types of events and transactions, except for the following types of transactions:
+Liabilities recognized according to FASAB standards include both liabilities covered by budgetary resources and liabilities not covered by budgetary resources.
+This chapter provides guidance on the recognition points for liabilities associated with different types of events and transactions, except for the following types of transactions:

 - a.
 Liabilities for Loan Guarantees: Bureaus which administer direct loan and loan guarantee programs must recognize loan guarantees outstanding at the present value of net cash outflows, along with a subsidy expense.
 See SFFAS No. 2, Accounting for Direct Loans and Loan Guarantees, located at http://fasab.gov/accounting-standards/, for more information. - b.
 Operating Leases: An agreement conveying the right to use property for a limited time, i.e., a portion of its useful life, in exchange for periodic rental payments. - c.
-Federal Debt and Related Interest Cost: Accounting for the Federal debt should identify the amount of the outstanding debt liability of the Federal Government at any given time and the related interest cost for each accounting period.
-For Commerce bureaus that fall under this exception, see SFFAS No. 5, Sections 47-55, located at http://fasab.gov/accounting-standards/, for accounting guidance. - d.
-Insurance and Guarantee Programs: Insurance and guarantee programs (other than social insurance and loan guarantee programs) are Federal programs that provide protection to individuals or entities against specified risks.
-For Commerce bureaus that fall under this exception, see SFFAS No. 5, Sections 97-121, located at http://fasab.gov/accounting-standards/, for accounting guidance.
+Capital Leases: Leases that transfer substantially all the benefits and risks of ownership to the lessee.
+A lease transaction should be reported as a capital lease when one or more of the following four criteria are met: - 1.
+Transfer of ownership to lessee at the end of the lease term, - 2.
+Option to purchase the leased property at a bargain price, - 3.
+Lease term is equal to or greater than 75 percent of the economic life of leased property, and - 4.
+Present value of rental and other minimum lease payments excluding executory costs, equals or exceed 90 percent of fair value of lease property.

-1 Liabilities covered by budgetary resources are liabilities incurred that will be covered by available budgetary resources encompassing not only new budget authority but also other resources available to cover liabilities for specified purposes in a given year.
+Liabilities covered by budgetary resources are liabilities incurred that will be covered by available budgetary resources encompassing not only new budget authority but also other resources available to cover liabilities for specified purposes in a given year.
 Liabilities not covered by budgetary resources include liabilities incurred for which revenues or other sources of funds necessary to pay the liabilities have not been made available through congressional appropriations or current earnings of the reporting entity.